Lifeways Group: Controversies

 In May 2015 the company bought its learning disability services group from Care UK.

 Lifeways hit controversy in recent years for bad quality of care due to some locations having an inadequate Care Quality Commission (CQC) rating, closure of some services by CQC and local councils for abuse and court cases involving staff where they have abused service users in their care.

 In 2019, two care workers subjected a disabled woman to abuse at one of their Autism Care facilities in Northumberland.
-In 2022, a support worker was dismissed from his job after using cocaine with a blind service user.

 In 2021, Lifeways were ordered to pay more than £495,000 at Cirencester Magistrates' Court as it failed to protect residents from avoidable harm, although this event was never widely publicised.

-In 2022, Portsmouth City Council gave the contract to Lifeways for the operation of the newly built Patey Court.
-While this has been hailed as a success the issues at their other Portsmouth site at Moorings Way continue, with residents reporting that the Police have attended regularly in recent months.

 In 2023, a deputy manager was charged with stealing £34,000 from a 70-year-old woman with learning difficulties who was under their care.

-In 2024, Andrea Kinkade backed Care England's proposals for the UK Government to reevaluate UK immigration policy.
-Lifeways are rumoured to have strong links to Nigeria.
-In Portsmouth 85% of the Lifeways workforce originate from Nigeria.

 In 2025, an ITV News investigation published allegations surrounding failures at residential and supported-living homes ran by the care company.
 Camera footage, obtained from Coventry, showed a young male with significant learning difficulties eating from a bin.
 In addition, separate revelations indicated that a man with Down's syndrome had required hospital treatment after an infection was left neglected.
 Lifeways CEO Andrea Kinkade labelled the allegations "appalling" and claimed the staff involved were dismissed.